Here are some questions that come up when speaking to clients:

 How do we reserve the Irish Wake?

 Reservations are arranged through Capt.
 Shawn or Boat Setter.
-Depending on the type of charter, a deposit will be taken by credit card.
+Depending on the type of charter, a deposit of $250 will be taken by credit card.
 Any cancellations caused by Sundancer Charters will be refunded as well as any cancellations due to adverse weather conditions.
 (Or we will do our best to reschedule as soon as possible.)
 The Irish Wake is a large open water vessel.
 It will be comfortable in most protected waters with up to moderate chop and open water up to 3' seas but most people will want to boat during calm days which we have so many of in Southwest Florida.

 How much will our costs be?